Last Updated on April 19, 2026 by Bibhu Ranjan Mund, MPH

 1. Water Balance

-The state of hydration is determined by the ratio of water intake (drinks and food) to water loss (sweat, urine, and respiration).
-Dehydration is caused by the excess of the loss over the intake, resulting in fatigue, headache, muscle cramps and lack of concentration.
+The state of hydration is determined by the ratio of water intake (drinks and food) to water loss (sweat, urine and respiration).
+Dehydration is caused by the excess loss over the intake, resulting in fatigue, headache, muscle cramps and lack of concentration.

 It is not just about water, but hydration is also about the electrolyte balance.
-Nerve and muscle activity is controlled by such electrolytes as sodium, potassium, magnesium and chloride.
-Un-replenished heavy sweating may cause imbalance particularly in hot environment or during endurance activities.
+Nerve and muscle activity is controlled by the electrolytes such as sodium, potassium, magnesium and chloride.
+Heavy sweating may cause imbalance in hot environment or during endurance activities.

 3. Hydration from Foods